hamajo75/Code-Snippets/Python/asyncio/README.md

 ## Basics
 - Event Loop
-- Coroutine
-- Generator
-- await
+- Coroutine, await
+- Generator, yield

 ## Asynchronous code
 Seemingly parallel execution of tasks although there is only one thread.